Deepak-Gangwani/cinematic-system/README.md

 9) Bootstrap
 10) Sqlite
 11) Authorization & Authentication Features using login and register
-12) admin panel to handle users
+12) Admin panel to handle users